Breast Cancer Mortality Rates

 Possible Reasons why younger Women may have a poorer Prognosis

 One explanation may be that it is quite rare for younger women to present with palpable breast lumps.
-Doctors used to be more likely to consider it a benign mass and thus, there may be a time delay before diagnosis.
+Doctors used to be more likely to consider a lump a benign mass and thus, there may be a time delay before diagnosis.

 Due to the delay in breast cancer diagnosis (and lack of screening at this age) the cancer may present at a later stage.

-Furthermore, a younger woman’s ovaries also produce more hormones, and this causes faster tumor growth.
+Furthermore, a younger woman’s ovaries also produce more hormones.
+This causes faster tumor growth.
 In addition, younger women have pregnancies that can interrupt their chemotherapy and radiation treatments.

 - American Cancer Society.
 Breast Cancer Facts & Figures 2015-2016.
 Atlanta: